Nyayic/Building-With-WordPress/cltmtc7tu000709jo25cubbw8.md

 Think of your WordPress theme as your website's outfit.
 Themes control the visual design of your website, including layout, fonts, and color schemes.

-WordPress offers a vast library of free and premium themes catering to various styles and functionalities.
+WordPress offers a vast library of free, and premium themes catering to various styles and functionalities.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1710152152524/508983e3-c6d3-49b8-bf4c-1fea96ad606a.png align="center")